 Assessment of children's progress is ongoing.
 Short term assessments are used to adjust daily plans and closely matched to learning objectives.
-Teachers also assess children against the new National Curriculum (2014) and record progress on Insight Tracker.
+Teachers also assess children against the new National Curriculum (2014) and record progress on the School Pupil Tracker Online.